AJone1599/BlastPhyMe/Installation.md

 installation procedure, and “Install”, “Yes”, or “Accept” must be selected for each.

 1. BlastPhyMe Installation Package Pre-requisites
-2. Microsoft .NET Framework 4.
+2. Microsoft .NET Framework 4.8.1

-3. Microsoft .NET Framework 4.0.2 Update
-4. Microsoft SQL Server 2014 Express LocalDB and Windows Installer 3.
+3. Microsoft SQL Server 2014 Express LocalDB and Windows Installer 3.
-5. Microsoft SQL Server 2014 Shared Management Objects
+4. Microsoft SQL Server 2014 Shared Management Objects

-6. Finally, BlastPhyMe itself
+5. Finally, BlastPhyMe itself

 When BlastPhyMe itself is being installed, the installation directory for the application files can be modified.
 By default, BlastPhyMe will install to C:\Program Files\Chang Lab\BlastPhyMe.